Rubella, also known as the German measles, is an infection in which there is a rash on the skin.

 Because the measles-mumps-rubella (MMR) vaccine is given to most children, rubella is much less common now.
 Almost everyone who receives the vaccine has immunity to rubella.
 Immunity means that your body has built a defense to the rubella virus.

-In some adults, the vaccine may wear off and not fully protect them.
+In some adults, the vaccine may wear off.
+This means they are not fully protected.
 Women who may become pregnant and other adults may receive a booster shot.

 Children and adults who were never vaccinated against rubella may still get this infection.

 Children generally have few symptoms.
-Adults may experience a fever, headache, general discomfort (malaise), and a runny nose before the rash appears.
+Adults may have a fever, headache, general discomfort (malaise), and a runny nose before the rash appears.
 They may not notice the symptoms.

 Other symptoms may include: